Our favorite board games for 3, 4 and 5 year olds

 You might be surprised to find a “regular” grown up game listed among the best games for 4 year olds, but this is a very colorful card game that requires no reading and it works for preschoolers!
 It’s played a little bit like dominoes…kind of.
 You’re trying to get seven of the same pattern together while blocking other people from getting their grouping together.
 Younger preschoolers may not quite get the point of what they’re doing, but they can still play.
 This game takes space to spread out, but it’s good for the whole family.

 Haba Orchard: Cooperative, Beautiful pieces, Imagination

 We owned this cooperative game when I was a child and my brothers and sister and I loved the beautiful wooden fruit pieces.
 This is game is easy to play with younger players, and may be a good choice for families with a toddler and preschooler.
-(You can find more simple board games for 3 year olds in our toddler board games list here.)

 Players are trying to pick all the fruit from the trees before ravens steal them.
 The fruits are pears, apples, cherries and plums and the game comes with adorable little baskets for collecting the wooden fruits.
 Children who love miniatures and pretend play will love this game.